ItsYeWolfie/javascript-concepts/README.md

 ```

 - Variables defined inside a function are not accessible from outside the function.
-- Also called local scope, because the variables are only accessible inside the function.
+- Also called a local scope, because the variables are only accessible inside the function.

 ### Block Scope (ES6)